-Future-proof jobs: By this we mean jobs that fit in with the work of just transition.
+Future-proof jobs: Jobs that fit in with the work of just transition.
 They will be good for workers and the planet.

 Human rights: A set of laws and ways of doing things that protects people and their needs so that they are treated fairly.